 Offer family / group discounted fares on weekends on transit.

 Expand first mile/last mile transportation options such as bike/scooter/ car share at key transit hubs on the Peninsula / in the South Bay.

 Incentivize the use of pay-as-you-go insurance plans for drivers.

 Subsidize ride-matching through real-time matching apps (Scoop or another similar platform).

-Create regional or sub-regional carpool matching program for school-age children.
+Create regional, sub-regional, or local carpool matching program for school-age children.

-Encourage employers to provide gas incentive for regular carpoolers.
+Encourage employers to provide incentives for regular carpoolers.

 Support regional policies to phase out free use of HOV/express lanes if solo driver in a hybrid or clean air vehicle, or charge a reduced toll.

 Strengthen existing TDM programs